joewardperalta/basic-calculator/README.md

 # Basic-Calculator
-A web application calculate that can calculate basic arithmetic problems.
+A web application calculator that can calculate basic arithmetic problems.